howech/gestalt/README.md

 ```

 The mapper can be a function as above, or it can be a simple
-java object with old values as keys and new values as corresponding
+javascript object with old values as keys and new values as corresponding
 values.
 Keys not present in the object will be mapped out of the
 RemapConfig.

-Not surprisingly, there are a couple of restrictions on this type of
-configuration object.
-First, it is read only.
-Second, the mapper
-function can show that it ignores part of the object space by
-returning undefined for some values.
-For the rest of the values, it
-must make sure to return unique new names for different old names.

-Remapped objects do pass on events, and can be used as overrides or
-defaults in a config container.
+(Also, the reverse mapping is calculated automatically.)

 ## API